zauberware/react-i18n/README.md

 ### Cleanup keys

-Generate keys `npm run parse`.
+Generate keys `npm run locales-parse`.

-`npm run push-files --cleanup=true` will remove all remote keys which do not exist anymore
+`npm run locales-push-files --cleanup=true` will remove all remote keys which do not exist anymore